dotnet/runtime/docs/design/features/DynamicPgo.md

 A number of important optimizations are really only practical when profile feedback is available.
 Key among these is aggressive inlining, but many other speculative, time-consuming, or size-expanding optimizations fall in this category.

-Profile feedback is especially crucial in jit-based environments, where compile time is at a premium.
+Profile feedback is especially crucial in JIT-based environments, where compile time is at a premium.
 Indeed, one can argue that the performance of modern Java and Javascript implementations hinges crucially on effective leverage of profile feedback.

 Profile guided optimization benefits both JIT and AOT compilation.
 While this document focuses largely on the benefits to JIT compilation, but much of what follows is also applicable to AOT.
 The big distinction is ease of use -- in a jitted environment profile based optimization can be done automatically, and so can be offered as a platform feature without requiring any changes to applications.